bcgov/design-system/components/link/README.md

 ### Screenreaders
 * Proper ALT labels are included
 * Language tag has been set to english
+* Proper warning if link opens a new window
+* Descriptive language for writing links.
+[Learn more about descriptive links](https://accessibility.oregonstate.edu/descriptivelinks)

 ### Colour Contrast
 * Contrast ratios are at least 7:1 for normal text and 4.5:1 for large text